mlwin-de/BenchEmbedd/README.md

 #### Benchmark the System online

-To upload the System as a docker image you need to create the docker image, test it locally and push it to the repository using the following commands:
+To upload the system as a docker image you need to create the docker image, test it locally and push it to the repository using the following commands:

 build docker system image: